daradermody/OverDB/README.md

 These two communicate almost entirely in GraphQL, and uses cookies for session authentication.
 All movie data is provided by [The Movie Database (TMDB)](https://www.themoviedb.org/).

-All workspaces can be built and deployed using `yarn build` and `yarn deploy` (though backend deployment requires extra steps).
+All workspaces can be built and deployed using `bun run build` and `bun run deploy` (though backend deployment requires extra steps).
 Both are deployed to AWS services (S3 and EC2) and delivered through AWS CloudFront (which also provides HTTPS), so deployment requires access setup.

 ## Usage